randybondsjr/easy-thumbnail-creator/README.md

 ## Future
 1. **Resize and Crop User Uploaded Images** - Currently the user uploaded images are simply cropped, not resized and then cropped.
 Eventually, this should be added.

+## Resources
+1. A Photoshop file is included in the repository for easy thumbnail foreground creation (thumbnail-template.psd).

 Pull Requests Welcome!